 The Company's activities are mainly reliant on its major customers, Marsh Limited and Mercer Limited.
 The Directors are satisfied that the services of the Company will continue to be required in the future.

 The Company operates in the UK.
-Part of its transaction processing and accounting support functions are provided by a third party supplier in India.
+Part of the transaction processing and accounting support functions which the Company performs for other UK companies are provided by a third party supplier in India.